anthony-innamorato/Anthony-Innamorato---CC-Spring-2019A/midterm/README.md

-this is rediculously hard now lol
+this is ridiculously hard now lol